Diacerein

-Diacerein (INN), also known as diacetylrhein, is a slow-acting medicine of the class anthraquinone used to treat joint diseases such as osteoarthritis (swelling and pain in the joints).
+Diacerein (INN), also known as diacetylrhein, is a slow-acting medicine of the class anthraquinone used to treat joint diseases such as osteoarthritis.
 It works by inhibiting interleukin-1 beta.
 An updated 2014 Cochrane review found diacerein had a small beneficial effect on pain.
 Diacerein-containing medications are registered in some European Union and Asian countries and included as a treatment option on several international therapeutic guidelines.

+Synthesis

+Various synthetic routes to diacerein have been developed, most of which utilize aloin as a precursor.
+The hydroxyl groups of aloin are acetylated, and the intermediates are subsequently oxidized using chromic anhydride in an acetic acid solvent system..

+A less common method uses rhein as the starting compound.
+It involves diacetylation of the hydroxyl groups at positions C4 and C5 of rhein.

 Pharmacology

 Diacerein works by blocking the actions of interleukin-1 beta, a protein involved in the inflammation and destruction of cartilage that plays a role in the development of symptoms of degenerative joint diseases such as osteoarthritis.
 Due to its specific mode of action, which does not involve the inhibition of prostaglandin synthesis, diacerein has been shown to have anti-osteoarthritis and cartilage stimulating properties in vitro and animal models.

 Side effects

 The most common side effects of diacerein treatment are gastrointestinal symptoms including soft stools and diarrhea.
 These are generally mild to moderate and occur more frequently in the first 2 weeks, and lessen with continued treatment.
 Based on review by European Medicines Agency (EMA), diacerein-containing medicines use is restricted due to severe diarrhoea and liver disorders in patients.

 An uncommon side effect is hepatic adverse events (most frequently reported as liver function test abnormalities).
 These have been described as mild/moderate cases of elevated liver enzymes in the blood.

 Mild skin reactions (rash, pruritus and eczema) have also been reported with diacerein treatment.

 Discoloration of urine (yellow or pink) is another side effect of diacerein.
 This effect is due to the elimination of rhein metabolites via the urine and no clinical significance has been found; it may also be dependent on general fluid intake.